How to Find a Tenant for a Commercial Property

 Commercial Parcel Lockers

 In a day and age where Amazon reigns king, most every business receives a variety of mail, packages, and delivery shipments.
-One possible incentive that you can use to entice businesses into renting your location is providing them with smart package lockers such as those offered by Parcel Pending.
+One possible incentive that you can use to entice businesses into renting your location is providing them with smart office lockers such as those offered by Parcel Pending.
 Smart-lockers help to eliminate package problems, prevent theft, ensure that packages have been delivered safely, and create efficiencies for the mail services team.

 Parcel Pending offers lockers that are: